 - Protect individual plants.
 If you have a few smaller plants that need protection, you can protect them individually with chicken wire or plant cages.
 For larger woody shrubs and trees, rabbits can do the most damage in winter.
 They’ll often gnaw on bark, completely encircling the trunk, which can cut off the flow of water and nutrients within the plant or tree.
 Expandable trunk protectors can help keep your trunks safe, but note—they may need to be adjusted for snow levels.
 As snow accumulates, rabbits can reach higher and higher up the trunk and into the branches.
 Repellents can also be applied and come in granular and spray forms.

-- Include plants rabbits aren’t fond of.
+- Include plants rabbits don't like.
 If you have to make do without a fence, it’s important to know what to plant to keep the rabbits away from flowers and other plants.
 Although rabbit-proof plants don’t exist, there are some that rabbits don’t like because of their strong scents such as basil, garlic, rhubarb, hot peppers, spicy basil, and mint.
 Some gardeners say that marigolds keep rabbits out of their gardens, while others say rabbits actually like the marigolds they planted.
 In fact, as Theresa Rooney notes in The Guide to Humane Critter Control, young rabbits “will sample and eat many plants that their parents would not touch.
 Baby bunnies just aren’t smart enough, yet, to know which plants they should eat and which plants they should not.”
 Resolving your rabbit problem may be a matter of trial and error and switching things up—over time, rabbits can become accustomed to a plant’s smell, making that plant useless as a deterrent.
 See suggestions below for other plants rabbits dislike to find out what works for your garden.

 - Remove potential nesting spots.
 A female rabbit can have more than 10 babies in a litter, so if you don’t want rabbits in your yard, the last thing you want is to unintentionally create the perfect nesting site for a female rabbit.
 They nest in overgrown and grassy areas, so try to keep your garden free from those types of spots.
 With that said, it’s important to note that if you do find a rabbit’s nest, don’t attempt to remove it.
 Call your local animal control to find out what to do so that you don’t harm any rabbits.